A risk factor is something that increases your likelihood of getting a disease or condition.

 with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing scleroderma.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Factors that can increase your risk of developing scleroderma include:

-The morphea type of scleroderma usually strikes people around 20-40 years old.
+The morphea type of scleroderma usually presents itself in people aged 20-40 years old.
 Linear scleroderma often occurs in children.
 Systemic scleroderma, limited or diffuse, is more likely to occur in people aged 30-50 years old.